Rolled Ankle Treatment 2026: What to Do Right Away | Podiatrist

 You are in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what rolled ankle treatment means and what actually works.
-Call (810) 206-1402 for a same-day appointment at our Howell or Bloomfield Hills office.
+Call (810) 206-1402 for a same-day appointment at our Howell or Bloomfield Township office.

 Quick answer: Treatment for rolled ankle treatment follows a stepwise approach: 1) conservative care first (rest, ice, supportive footwear, OTC anti-inflammatories), 2) physical therapy and targeted exercises, 3) in-office treatments (injections, custom orthotics) if conservative fails at 4-6 weeks, 4) surgery for refractory cases.
 Most patients resolve at step 1 or 2.
 Call (810) 206-1402.